Central limit theorems for eigenvalues of deformations of Wigner matrices: Introduction

-The same kind of questions has been previously studied for the spiked population models by \cite{BY2}.
 The Deformed Wigner matrix model may be seen as the additive analogue of the spiked population models.
 These are random sample covariance matrices $(S_N)_N$ defined by $S_N=\frac{1}{N} Y_N^* Y_N$ where $Y_N$ is a $p \times N$ complex (resp. real) matrix (with $N$ and $p=p_N$ of the same order as $N \to \infty$) whose entries satisfy first four moments conditions; the sample column vectors are assumed to be i.i.d, centered and of covariance matrix a deterministic Hermitian (resp. symmetric) matrix ${\Sigma}_p$ having all but finitely many eigenvalues equal to one.
-The analogue of Theorem \ref{ThmASCV} was established by J. Baik and J. Silverstein in \cite{BS3}: when some eigenvalues of ${\Sigma}_p$ are far from one, the corresponding largest eigenvalues of $S_N$ a.s. split from the limiting Marchenko-Pastur support.
-Fluctuations of the eigenvalues that jump have been recently found by Z. Bai and J. F. Yao in \cite{BY2}: the setting considered in \cite{BY2} is the multiplicative analogue of the particular case ``$k$ finite independent of $N$" in our Theorem \ref{CLT}; note that they exhibit universal fluctuations (we refer the reader to \cite{BY2} for the precise restrictions made on the definition of the covariance matrix $\Sigma _p$). \\ Note that the first steps of our approach as well as the approach of \cite{BY2} are in a spirit close to the one of \cite{Pa} and \cite{BBPbis}. \\
+In their pioneering article on that topic \cite{BBP}, Baik-Ben Arous-P\'ech\'e pointed out a phase transition phenomenon for the fluctuations of the largest eigenvalue of $S_N$ according to the largest eigenvalue of ${\Sigma}_p$, in the complex Gaussian setting; their results were extended in \cite{Pa} to the real case when the largest eigenvalue of ${\Sigma}_p$ is simple and sufficiently larger than 1 and in \cite{O} to singular Wishart matrices.
+In the non Gaussian case, the fluctuations of the extreme eigenvalues have been recently studied by Bai-Yao \cite{BY2} and F\'eral-P\'ech\'e \cite{FePe2}.\\

 The paper is organized as follows.
-In Section 2, we present the main results of this paper and give a summary of our approach.
-In Section 3, we introduce preliminary lemmas and fundamental results which will be of basic use later on.
-Section 4 is devoted to the proof of Theorem \ref{CLT} and Theorem \ref{CLTkN}.
-Finally, we prove some technical results in an Appendix.
-All along the paper, the parameter $t$ is such that $t=4$ (resp. $t=2$) in the real (resp. complex) setting and we let $m_4:= \int x^4 d\mu(x)$.
+In Section 2, we present the matricial models under study and the notations that will be used throughout the paper.
+In Section 3, we present the main results of this paper.
+We give a summary of our approach in Section 4.
+Section 5 is devoted to the proof of Theorem \ref{CLT}, Theorem \ref{CLTkN} and Theorem \ref{rank1}.
+Finally, we recall some basic facts on matrices, a CLT for random sesquilinear forms and prove some technical results in an Appendix. \\